HOTELS Deep Sleep - The Deepest Hotel in the World

 Sweden's Sala Silvermine is home to a bedroom carved into solid rock 509 feet (155 meters) below the surface.

-That adds up to 866 feet (264 meters) difference between the world's first and second deepest hotel.
+The difference between the world's first and second deepest hotels is 866 feet (264 meters).

-To put it into context, if the 1,375 feet (419 meters) Deep Sleep was not underground but in the sky, it would be as tall as Jin Mao Tower - the 35th tallest building in the world.
-In British, that's 3.5 Big Bens stacked on each other.
+To put it into context, if the 1,375-foot (419-meter) Deep Sleep were not underground but in the sky, it would be as tall as Jin Mao Tower, the 35th tallest building in the world.
+In British terms, that's 3.5 Big Bens stacked on top of each other.

 Conwy Falls Forest Park Pentrefoelas Rd, Betws-y-Coed LL24 0PN, United Kingdom